 Moisten and soothe the injured or severely dry skin by placing a cool compress on the skin, or taking a bath or a shower.
 If the area needs to be cleaned, use mild soap.
 Pat dry with a towel and avoid rubbing.

-Moisturize the area often.
-Use an unscented, intensive moisturizing cream, lotion or balm that contains soothing and hydrating ingredients such as aloe and vitamin E. The skin underneath the area that is peeling will be very tender so it's important to keep this area moist and protected from the sun.
+Hydrated skin is more smooth, soft and less likely to peel and crack.
+Moisturize dry and peeling skin using an intensive moisturizing cream, lotion or ointment that contains ingredients such as aloe.
+The skin underneath the area that is peeling will be tender so it's important to keep this area moist and protected from the sun.